exa564/HSCe_Aging/README.md

 ## Epigenetic changes predisposing to AML
-In order to determine if age-associated epigenetic changes predispose for myeloid malignancies, we utilized published data sets to identify clusters of differentially methylated regions (DMR) or H3K27ac peaks that are altered with normal HSCe aging and in acute myeloid leukemia (AML).
+In order to determine if age-associated epigenetic changes predispose for myeloid malignancies, we utilized published data sets to identify clusters of differentially methylated regions (DMR) or histone ChIPseq peaks that are altered with normal HSCe aging and in acute myeloid leukemia (AML).

 ### DNA methylation
 The percent methylation for each age-associated DMR (n=529) was calculated for each young and aged HSCe sample, and AML patient (n=119, see 'PercMethofDMR.py'). k-means clustering was then performed and boxplots generated for each cluster.